-Online payments, telephone payments and credit card machines are all supported, and the bundled package means you don't have to go shopping around to find a payment gateway and merchant account that will work in harmony together.
+Online payments, telephone payments and credit card machines are all supported, and the bundled package means you don't have to go shopping around to find a payment gateway and a merchant account that will work in harmony together.

 Everything you need is provided here including a “virtual terminal” which will allow you to process “person not present” transactions.

-All your transactions are protected by PCI DSS compliance which is a level 1 compliance for online banking, so you are in good hands.
+All your transactions are protected by PCI DSS compliance, which is a level 1 compliance for online banking, so you are in good hands.

 Sage Pay Online

 There are three levels of pricing for Sage Pay Online:

 Kashflow accounting software supports Sage pay, and it is easy to set up using the card options settings from within the Kashflow administrator panel.

 To be able to accept payments online, you will need the means to be able to display a product on your website (shopping cart software).
 Then you need to have a mechanism by which customers can pay for the product and you need a Merchant Account into which you pay the funds.

 Merchant accounts can be hard to obtain through traditional high street banks because of security and fraud.
 Never mind credit scoring.